Skip to Content

 The United States trucking industry is one of the nation’s largest sources of revenue, generating over $700 billion in 2019 alone.
 It is also responsible for moving 70 percent of the nation’s goods.
 Trucks carry everything from consumer goods, such as groceries and food, to raw materials, including oil.
 According to the American Trucking Association, every good you buy in the United States has been moved by a truck at some point.

-READ ALSO: How to Make a Mud Truck?
+READ ALSO: How Much to Rent a Dump Truck For a Day?

 As of 2017, the US trucking industry employed more than 7.65 million people, making it the largest industry in the US.
 The industry is responsible for nearly eight million jobs across the country.
 Truck drivers are responsible for approximately ten percent of the country’s GDP.
 That’s a staggering number!
 But why is the trucking industry the largest industry?
 The reasons are varied.
 Here are some statistics that illustrate the impact of trucking on the economy: